Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Upon issuing a punishment, the Regulations Department must inform the plaintiff of the punishment, with appropriate documentation detailing the case.*

+3) Regulation personnel internally ranking Division Director+ on the Regulations Department team are granted permission to issue a Detain-on-Site order for a Nova Corporation Member if deemed necessary and with valid reason.

 ## **Section 5: The Department of Operations**
 > The Department of Operations has been tasked with maintaining the security of the Nova Corporation, and managing the Nova Corporation's overall operations within all of the Nova Corporation’s holdings and subsidiaries.